hbctraining/variant_analysis/lessons/01_data_organization.md

 > Note 1: ssh stands for secure shell.
 All of the information (like your password) going between your computer and the O2 login computer is encrypted when using ssh.

-ay recall from previous trainings that the `scratch` space was called `scratch3` and not `scratch`.
-During December 2023/January 2024, HMS-RC migrate to a new scratch system with more storage and longer times between purges.

 ### Creating a scratch space

-> Due to the limited storage space on `/home`, we are going to take advantage of scratch to hold some of our intermediate files for this workshop.
+> Due to the limited storage space on `/home`, we are going to take advantage of `scratch` to hold some of our intermediate files for this workshop.
 This is a very common use of the scratch space as many analyses will have large intermediate files, which would otherwise fill up our home directories.

 While on the login node, we will create our space on `/n/scratch3`.
 In order to do so, we will need to run a script provided by the HMS Research Computing team: